 One day, the dog was very hungry and kept crying (howling) throughout the night.
-Moon was not feeling well too that day, as he had a headache (like you Mumma, in her words).
+Moon was also not feeling very well that day, he had a headache (like you Mumma, in her words).
 His head was throbbing listening to the loud howling from the dog, angrily he told the dog to be quiet!

-This surprised the dog and asked the moon if he could give him some food.
-‘Once my tummy will be full, I won’t make any noise’, said the dog.
+This surprised the dog and he asked the moon to give him some food.
+‘Once my tummy will be full, I won’t make any noise’, replied the dog.
 Moon was very irritated and said, ‘why don’t you eat my head, it is useless anyway‘.

 The dog was so hungry that he jumped high and ate the moon’s head!
 You know, that’s why we have a crescent moon.

-Without giving any ado to my question and reaction, she continued her story.
+Without giving any ado to my question, she continued with her story.

-So, after the dog ate the moon’s head, his tummy started getting jiggly-jelly and he vomited the moon’s head out after somedays.
+So, after the dog ate the moon’s head, his tummy started getting jiggly-jelly and he puked the moon’s head out.
 That’s why we have a full moon.